HaraldWalker/user-agent-utils/README.md

 Instead of using browser switches, build sites and services that are cross-platform/cross-device compatible.

-New in Version 1.20
+New in Version 1.21
 -------------------
-- #142 Fix iPhone detection in case of Opera Mini agent-string
-- #154 Prevent bots with bot in UA-String from pretending to be Safari
-- Added latest Edge versions
 - Added current and future Chrome and Firefox versions
-- #152 improved version discovery specifically for Safari
-- #146 Fixed IE mobile 11 version detection
+- Added iOS and Android versions since version 1.20.

 Javadoc
 -------